Milind018/Redshift-Classifier/docs/source/Getting_Started.md

 This project also requires the Python libraries **Streamlit**, **Pandas**, and **Pillow**, which can be installed with `pip install -r requirements.txt`

-> You may also want to customize the output directory for plots and files `PLOTaddr` in the downloaded R scripts and specify parallelization settings, if desired.
+> You may also want to customize the output directory for plots and files `PLOTaddr` in the downloaded R scripts and specify parallelization settings if desired.

 Simply launch the Python application to run the R scripts through Streamlit:
 ```
 streamlit run app.py
 ```
-Then you may specify classification settings and choose the dataset .csv to upload.
+Then, you may specify classification settings and choose the dataset .csv to upload.

 ## Installation